Homemade Loaded Queso

 • If you don’t like things spicy, leave out the jalapeño peppers and swap a mild cheese, like a mozzarella, for the hot pepper jack cheese.

-• Store in a glass food safe container in the refrigerator for up to a week!
+• How to store: Store the queso a food safe storage container in the refrigerator for up to a week!

 • Can’t find white cheddar?
 Use sharp orange cheddar instead.

-• If you don’t like cilantro, try parsley instead.
+• If you don’t like cilantro, try garnishing with parsley or green onions instead.
 (That’s what I do!)

 Close up of the homemade queso in a skillet with its garnishes